dendronhq/dendron-site/vault/dendron.topic.special-notes.proxy-note.md

 ---
 id: ns09dicjf4pz3lcu8aowbfa
 title: Proxy Note
-desc: 'Proxy notes are notes that contain special property in their frontmatter to specify that they are a proxy for a specific uri.'
+desc: 'Proxy notes are notes that contain special property in their frontmatter to specify that they are a proxy for a specific uri'
-updated: 1661494798190
+updated: 1661749933894
 created: 1660898704360
 ---